KataTech/katatech.github.io/_projects/carpool.md

 I know I certainly have.
 And so has most Rice students.

 [Rice Carpool](https://carpool.riceapps.org) is a mobile website for Rice students to schedule Uber Rides with one another.
-It is a long-standing project of [Rice Apps](https://riceapps.org), our student software development club that is focused on software solutions for the good of Rice and the Greater Houston community.
+It is a long-standing project of [Rice Apps](https://riceapps.org), which is our student software development club that is focused on software solutions for the good of Rice and the Greater Houston community.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3 mt-md-0">